johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-12-30-azure-pipelines-meet-jest.md

 ---
-title: "Azure Pipelines meet Jest"
+title: 'Azure Pipelines meet Jest'
 authors: johnnyreilly
 image: blog/2020-12-30-azure-pipelines-meet-jest/test-results.png
 tags: [azure-pipelines, jest]
 hide_table_of_contents: false
 ---

 This post explains how to integrate the tremendous test runner [Jest](https://jestjs.io/) with the continuous integration platform [Azure Pipelines](https://azure.microsoft.com/en-gb/services/devops/pipelines/?nav=min).
 Perhaps we're setting up a new project and we've created a new React app with [Create React App](https://create-react-app.dev/).
 This ships with Jest support out of the box.
 How do we get that plugged into Pipelines such that:

 1. Tests run as part of our pipeline
 2. A failing test fails the build
 3. Test results are reported in Azure Pipelines UI?

 ## Tests run as part of our pipeline